Peer Mentoring: 3 Tips For Creating A Successful Student Program

 Author: Carey Thomas

 Mentoring programs have proven to be an important part of students lives, especially with at-risk youth.
 Mentored youth maintain a better attitude towards school and typically have better school attendance.
 With a better attitude and better attendance than non-mentored youth, mentored youth also have a higher chance of attending college or university (The Role of Risk, 2013).
 That’s why the need for peer mentoring systems in schools should be a priority for everyone.

 The Need for Peer Mentoring Programs

 Everyone has struggles or insecurities.
 That’s why everyone hopes to have a friend to talk with, hang out with, and share their secrets with, including children; they need a confidant just like anyone else.
 However, our youngest students sometimes need guidance and support from someone besides a parent or a teacher.
 An alternative solution to consider is a peer mentor.
 Yes, even as young as five, these kiddos need peer support.
 As educators, we can help bridge this space by creating systems in our schools with peer-mentoring programs.
+These programs also have the added benefit of promoting 21st-century skills.
 Here are three tips on establishing and creating a peer mentoring program in your school.